Hecter94/EndlessSky-PluginArchive/Working/Korunak.Defense.Drones/README.md

 **Thanks**: Kitteh

-An overhaul and republication of the [Defense Drone Plugin](https://github.com/starmlerp/ESDefenseDronePlugin), with consideration of the corresponding ES PRs [#5071](https://github.com/endless-sky/endless-sky/pull/5071) and [#5417](https://github.com/endless-sky/endless-sky/pull/5417).
+An overhaul and re-publication of the [Defense Drone Plugin](https://github.com/starmlerp/ESDefenseDronePlugin), with consideration of the corresponding ES PRs [#5071](https://github.com/endless-sky/endless-sky/pull/5071) and [#5417](https://github.com/endless-sky/endless-sky/pull/5417).

 Being distributed over a plugin and two PRs from May to October 2020, Starmlerp's idea has never been  consolidated into a whole.
 Nevertheless there's even a serious modern plugin, [RW Ships](https://www.moddb.com/mods/rw-ships) which takes the original plugin into account.
 It was time to modernize the stats, bring everything together, and round off.